MediaComem/comem-archidep/ex/docker-static.md

   - [:exclamation: Copy files to the working directory](#exclamation-copy-files-to-the-working-directory)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Containerize an in-development static site using Docker

-In this exercise, you will apply your knowledge of Docker and Linux administration to containerize a static site built with the Parcel JavaScript bundler.
-The site you will be containerizing is a completed version of your final ProgWeb challenge.

-You can complete this exercise directly on your local machine; there is **no** need to connect to your Azure VM.

 ## Legend